-Three shepherd children; Lucia do Santos and her cousins Francisco and Jacinta Marto reported seeing apparitions of Mother Mary in 1917.
+Three shepherd children, Lucia do Santos and her cousins Francisco and Jacinta Marto, reported seeing apparitions of Mother Mary in 1917.
 It was not until 1930 that these apparitions were worthy of belief as declared by Bishop José Alves Correira da Silva.
 This is 13 years of three small children sharing a vision and adhering to their mission of ensuring that Mary’s messages would be passed on.
-I picture their mother telling them to go outside and play or get busy with their chores.
+I can picture their mother telling them to go outside and play or get busy with their chores.

 Our Catholic tradition has many stories of miracles and events that have spoken to a specific cultural context.
 Interestingly, it is often children who bring attention to the miraculous event and yes, one could even describe this as imagination.
 It is not an imagination that disputes whether or not something happened, but rather an imagination that invites the holy to come in to touch our lives.
 Is there something to the fact that children are the ones to receive such moments of spirit and holiness?
 Often it is the unquestioning and humble faith of children that can lead to something greater and allow the sacred to shine through.